 Simply put, Emotional Intelligence, (EI) a term first used in 1990, refers to a far deeper level of self-awareness and self-understanding than is the norm.
-It naturally creates a developed ability to perceive and own the impact you have on others.
+One benefit of developing it, is that it creates an ability to perceive and own the impact you have on others.
 Consequently, it is mandatory for effective leadership of yourself and/or others.

-However, these require a level of self-awareness that not everyone consciously chooses to develop.
 The effort or practice required to sit in silence, to look within and objectively assess things is a process that many are not familiar with and it takes time, willingness, and patience to develop.
-Not surprisingly, these traits have the very powerful ability to support a transformational leadership.
+Not surprisingly, these traits have the powerful ability to support transformational leadership.

-As a psychotherapist for over 25 years, much of my work has been to empower people by helping them in developing Emotional Intelligence, along with empathy so that they can begin to understand themselves on many levels while also taking responsibility for the choices they have made and any level of disconnection they may have chosen.
+As a psychotherapist for over 20 years, much of my work has been to empower people by helping them develop Emotional Intelligence, along with empathy so that they can begin to understand themselves while taking responsibility for the choices they have made.

 By identifying and separating themselves from the illusions of “victim,” “abused” “unwanted” etc. many clients have been able to identify the parts they have played in the lives they have created for themselves.
 When you keep bringing in the same type of unhealthy relationships, the same type of jobs you don’t like, even the same pattern of difficulties in business situations, you need to look at the part you are playing in that story.
-In doing so, by looking at yourself and not others, you see our own patterns, learn from your own experiences, and come to understand your personal emotional triggers.
+In doing so, you see your patterns, learn from your experiences, and come to understand your personal emotional triggers.

-The benefits of developing the skill of Emotional Intelligence are enormous.
+The benefits of this level of development are enormous.
 The sense of freedom, empowerment, personal responsibility, and self-appreciation increases daily when this becomes a way of life.
 Giving up the illusion that everyone else is at fault frees you to look at your part in anything and everything you are involved in.
 It frees you from the story.

-In working with others, you find there is no need for blame, self-blame or otherwise, simply an understanding of the situation and deciding how to best deal with it from your perspective, acknowledging what is and what outcome you want to achieve.
-Eliminating the concept of the enemy, of others being out to get you, or that “they” are always wrong, frees you to be far more objective, take the responsibility that is yours and leave their responsibility to them.
+In working with others, you find there is no need for blame, self-blame or otherwise, simply a need to understand the situation and decide how to best deal with it, while acknowledging what is and what outcome you want to achieve.
+Eliminating the concept of the enemy, of others being out to get you, or that “they” are always wrong, frees you to be far more objective, take the responsibility that is yours and leave the rest.
 It is the only intelligent thing to do and at that point your emotions are clearly seen as a byproduct of how you see your experience rather than the experience itself.

-My experience shows that after 3 requests for change, a power struggle develops, consciously or otherwise.
+Recognize that after 3 requests for change, a power struggle develops, consciously or otherwise.
 As a leader, it is your responsibility, (recognize what it says, response –ability) to decide the best way to handle power struggles as well as other problems that arise.
 Notice that if power struggles push your buttons, you will find them frequently.
-With Emotional Intelligence, rather than emotional reaction, what pattern do you want to develop in dealing with them?
 Your being prepared is a great gift you can give yourself.

 Another strong trait of Emotional Intelligence is in knowing when you are stressed, and why.
 What do you need to do to let it go?
 Know what works in what situations.
 I know for me at times it is a slow walk outside to clear my head of distractions.
 At other times it is a movie or book simply for a half-hour (or longer if needed) to let go of the energy charge the situation is bringing up.
 We are all different.
 There is no one right answer or necessarily one consistent answer.
 Whatever works for you is the best.
-I have friend who bakes and then her world is all better…… At a meeting, it may mean breathing and, while sitting there, energetically stepping out of the room for a minute just to disengage.
+At a meeting, it may mean breathing and, while sitting there, energetically stepping out of the room for a minute just to disengage.
 It can work wonders.
 Options always provide a sense of power and choice in a situation.
 Use them all.

 Amazingly, the more you grow, the more understanding you have for all those in your life.
 You see your impact on them, negatively or positively.
 It means you have the ability to call them to grow as well or to keep them defended, disconnected from you, and in fear.
 It’s your choice.
 Question is, what type of leader do you choose to be?